 To be just means to act in conformity with what is morally upright or good.
 We are instructed to “act” justly rather than to “love” justice or “be” just.”
 One can “act” justly without “being” merciful.
 Some may even “love” acting justly without “loving” mercy.
 Despite “loving” mercy, we are instructed to “act” justly.
 Many times (most of the time) these two may be in conflict.
-Without the blood of Christ, the would be irreconcilable.
+Without the blood of Christ, they would be irreconcilable.
 While we may not “be” just, our actions are still called to be in conformity with justice.

 Walking Humbly With God: A Consistent Lifestyle – “Learn from me, for I am gentle and humble in heart.”
 (Matthew 11:29)

-Humility is a spirit of deference or submission noun).
+Humility is a spirit of deference or submission.
 Being humble means to destroy independence or the prestige of power.
 Understanding what we justly deserve absent the grace and mercy of God should result in true humility.
 It should make us to want to walk in step with God.
 Understanding the mercy that He has bestowed on us, should make us long and love to show mercy to others.
 It is difficult to conceive of someone walking humbly with God without loving mercy.
 Likewise, it is difficult to conceive of someone acting unjustly and walking humbly with God.

 My Advice – Keep these three qualities in balance in your life.
 Because “it is in your power to do it,” do not neglect “the more important matters of the law ~ justice [acting], mercy [loving] and faithfulness [walking]” (Matthew 11:29).
 Be like God in these matters and do what He “requires.”